gamesbook/protograf/docs/source/hexagonal_grids.rst

       The ``LinkLine`` commands have the following properties:

       - the grid used is *hexgrid* (as defined for all these examples)
-      - ``["0101","0403","0104","0406"]`` and ```["0104","0406"]`` represent
+      - ``["0101","0403","0104","0406"]`` - location coordinates
+      - ``["0104","0406"]`` - location coordinates
+      - *common* - defines the styling for the line

-        the coordinates of multiple start and end locations in the grid, between which the lines are drawn.
-In this example, the locations are define as individual strings in a list.
+      The location coordinates contain multiple start and end locations in the grid, between which the lines are drawn.

+      In this example, the locations are defined as individual strings in a list.

       By default, the lines use the *x* and *y* values of the centre of the hex in which they start or end.
-      - *common* - this third property defines the styling for the line

 ===== ======